 Extra Hygiene & Cleaning Processes Risk Assessment - Covid 19

-In these unprecedented times, we at Number 12 Yorkshire Holiday House would like to reassure our guests that your safety and well-being is our number one priority.
-As of Monday 14th Sep.
-2020 our maximum booking size is for 6 people.
-This rule will not apply to individual households or support bubbles of more than 6 who will still be able to gather together
+We at Number 12 Yorkshire Holiday House would like to reassure our guests that your safety and well-being is our number one priority.

 We are taking bookings and continuing to follow closely all Government and Health Service guidance for COVID 19.
 Additional measures have been taken to provide the safest possible environment for our guests, our staff and ourselves.